Skip to content

 Digital Display Advertising

 Display ads are image or video-based advertisements that appear on third-party web pages and apps that host ads.
 These sites could be search engines, media sites like your local television station’s website, or email portals like Gmail.
 You can strategically target display ads so that your ads appear to only consumers in specific locations, fitting identifiable demographics, or exhibiting a particular behavior.
 Depending on the ad network you use, you will pay per impression (which is the approximate number of ad views), per click, or both.
 You set a cap on each campaign so that you can control your budget.
 An advantage to display ads over SEM is that you can use visuals and copy to tell your brand story.
 And like SEM, you can easily measure results and make changes quickly.
+Utilizing digital signage software in conjunction with display ads can further enhance your advertising strategy by allowing for real-time updates and interactive content displays.
 You will likely need a digital ad agency or expert to set up a display advertising campaign.

 Retargeting